holychowders/linux-reference/README.md

   - `groupadd` (*create a new group*)
   - `groupdel` (*delete a group*)
 - User accounts:
+  - See `sysusers.d` in the section: System Management and Observability
   - `useradd`
     - `useradd <new-user> -m -s /bin/bash -g <primary-group>` to create `<new-user>` with a home directory (`-m`), `bash` as shell (`-s /bin/bash`), and with primary group `<primary-group>` (`-g <primary-group>`) (**NOTE(SECURITY): DO NOT SUPPLY PLAINTEXT PASSWORD ON COMMAND LINE, SEE MANPAGE**)
       - This creates a locked user account due to **correctly** not passing a password